EtonDigital/EDBlogBundle/README.md

 Step 4: EDBlogBundle configuration
 =================================

 Now when your entities are ready, you can configure EDBlogBundle in your ``app/config/config.yml``.
-Please add `ed_blog` to your configuration while targeting previously created entities, something similar to following example:
+Please add `ed_blog` to your configuration while targeting previously created entities, something similar to the following example:

 ```yml
  # app/config/config.yml